-Issues: Yeast Infection, Yeasty Ears, & Itchy Red or Blackened Skin
+Issues: Yeast Overgrowth, Yeasty Ears, & Itchy Red or Blackened Skin

 Savanna’s Story, from 2009: